-Torrance exchange students are expected to participate in TSCA activities while the Kashiwa students are in Torrance from August 7,2017 to August 24, 2017.
+Torrance exchange students are expected to participate in TSCA activities while the Kashiwa students are in Torrance for two and half (2) weeks during August.
 Some admission fees for Torrance students to selected activities events will be paid by TSCA.

 WHAT ARE THE COSTS?